cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 - Visitors to the site can search for products either by genre or by text on a search bar

-- The site will be designed [ ** mobile first ** ] and fluid, allowing it to adjust for the you on mobile phones tablets and desktop computers.
+- The site will be designed (** mobile-first **) and fluid, allowing it to adjust on mobile phones tablets and desktop computers.

-- From technical aspects of meeting developement speed, the site will be created user Django framework.
+- From technical aspects of meeting development speed, the site will be created user Django framework.

 - The database will be the Postgres SQL relational database.

-- The administrator will have access the backend for the purpose of pacing a "FILE" containing new products catalouge
+- The administrator will have access to the backend to update a "FILE" containing new products catalogue

-- Initially the site will be hosted on the "Heroku platform".
-It is understood it may be rehosted in the future
+- Initially, the site will be hosted on the "Heroku platform".
+It is understood it may be rehosted on some other platform in the future.

-- A small demo catalogue of products will be loaded for testing purposes.
-This will be deleted and replaced by banyan videos corporation

 <hr>

-> c.
-Structure

-DATABASE MODELS
+>**c.
+Structure**

+**DATABASE MODELS**

 Django uses the concept of models to abstract data-content and data-structure from the "database type".
-This is fantastic and it allow the developer to not worry about specificity of databases, and the developer can remain certain it will be easy to port the application to whatever database engine the client requires!
+This is fantastic, and it allows the developer to not worry about the specificity of databases.
+The developer can remain certain it will be easy to port the application to whatever database engine the client requires!

-A few database models were created to allow the django web-site to function
+A few database models were created to allow the Django website to function

 |Model|Purpose|Model Implementation|
 |-----|-------|--------------------|